Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 • Not resistant to frost.

-The scheme for erecting a foundation from a cinder block includes the following stages:
+The construction scheme for a cinder block foundation includes the following steps:

 Important!
-To make the foundation lie flat, reinforcement is installed in the corners and a rope is pulled along it.
+To ensure that the foundation lies evenly, reinforcement is installed in the corners and a rope is pulled over it.
 In the future, masonry is carried out at this level.

 Tire foundation